 In saving the roughly $7 from our top picks, the Wilmot does compromise in a few areas.
 Most importantly is fit: the cheaper construction won’t retain its shape as well over time, and the fit around the forefoot is prone to getting loose.
 And the lower concentration of merino does make the Wilmot a little less plush than what you get from the Darn Tough, SmartWool, or Icebreaker.
 But $7 is nothing to scoff at and the Wilmot is our top budget merino pick.
 For an inexpensive non-merino option, see the $10 Wigwam Sirocco below.

 Materials: 62% merino wool, 35% nylon, 3% spandex

 What we like: Supremely soft and comfortable.

-Patagonia’s Snow Socks, designed to work for both skiing and snowboarding, has a comfortable fit that should treat downhillers of all kinds to a comfortable ride.
-One nice feature is the socks comes up really high—for us it ended right at the bottom of the knee—which prevents the cuff of the sock and the cuff of your ski boot from interacting in a potentially uncomfortable way.
+Patagonia’s Snow Socks, designed for both skiing and snowboarding, have a very soft feel that should treat downhillers of all kinds to a comfortable ride.
+One nice feature is that the socks come up really high—for us it ends right at the bottom of the knee—which prevents your socks and ski boots from creating a pinch point.
 The lightweight sock (also offered in ultra lightweight and midweight) has a great mix of cushioning and breathability.
-Padding in the toe, heel and around the shin is contrasted with thin, open weave merino and nylon along the top of the foot and ankle.
-We would like to see a women’s specific design, but the socks are available in a wide range of sizes that should fit most foot types.
-Despite a slightly higher price tag than the options above, fans of Patagonia clothing will be quite pleased with the performance of their lightweight merino socks.
+Padding in the toe, heel, and around the shin is contrasted with thin, open weave merino and nylon along the top of the foot and ankle.

 Materials: 60% nylon, 36% merino wool, 4% lycra